Aragaki Yui

 In 2024, Aragaki headlined the Shochiku film A Girl in the Box correction –> actually Ikoku Nikki (official English title: Diary of My Homecoming), directed by Seta Natsuki, which was released in Japan in June.
 That same year, she voiced Sister Hiyoshiko in the animated feature The Colors Within (Kimi no Iro), directed by Naoko Yamada and produced by Science SARU, distributed by Toho Animation.

-By 2025, The Colors Within had its international rollout, including a North American premiere early in the year.
+In 2025, The Colors Within had its international rollout, including a North American premiere early in the year.
 Concurrently, Aragaki appeared in a commercial campaign for Nama no Toki, a fermented beverage produced by Meiji Co., Ltd., part of the Tokyo-based Meiji Group.

 Fun Facts